vaginessa/dns-wiki/Home.md

 Similar solutions
 -----------------

-Generally there are four categories of Android Firewalls:
+Generally there are five categories of Android Firewalls:
-* Firewalls which uses a _local VPN_ for traffic filtering (NoRoot, Dr. Web Anti-Virus,...)
+* Firewalls which uses a _local VPN_ for traffic filtering (Dr. Web Anti-Virus,[...])
 * Firewalls which use a _separate own VPN_ (Android doesn't allow to use two VPNs together the same time) like Opera Max for compressing the traffic (if it's enabled the firewall may not work)
-* Firewalls which using _iptables_, like AFwall+, Droidwall, Avast,...
+* Firewalls which using _iptables_, like AFWall+, Droidwall, Avast, Comodo,[...]
 * Firewalls which using a _local HTTP proxy_ (or integrate it in Android's VPN) like AdAway, AdGuard,...
+* Browser or app related firewalls, like NoScript, Bluetooth Firewalls and such, which basically only blocking specific functions and not the traffic itself.

 _IPTables based:_
 * _Builtin_ Linux iptables (no GUI, but it can be controlled via scripts/Terminal/ADB)